This article is part of a larger series on Retail Management.

-In an effort to improve the security of the supply chain, CBP can (and will) select certain shipments to examine during customs.
+In an effort to improve the security of the supply chain, CBP can select certain shipments to examine during customs.
 This results in delays, and the responsible party is charged an examination fee.

 Highly confidential algorithms are used to evaluate the degree of risk for each shipment entering the United States.
 If your cargo is flagged as potentially risky for any reason, it may be selected for a customs exam.

 While it’s impossible to know what exactly goes into the CBP’s algorithms, it’s accepted that these factors increase your chances of being selected for an exam:

 - Problematic packaging or labeling

 - Consolidation with other shipments that have high-risk attributes

 Ultimately, even if your shipment is totally benign and you follow every precaution, your cargo may still be included in the 1%–3% that are randomly chosen for examination.